AeloveRim/aeloverim.github.io/index.md

   * GPU: RTX 2060 *or the AMD equivalent with at least 6GB of VRAM*

 You will need at least `205GB` of disk space on an SSD for the installation.
 For the downloads, you will need an extra `86GB`- ideally you want *at least* `330GB` for temporary Wabbajack work space.
 It doesn't have to be an NVMe SSD, but a HDD of any kind will make the list painfully unplayable.

-**If your hardware is less powerful, try the performance tips [here](#my-performance-is-really-bad)**

-**If you are using a Quest 2, there are a couple of performance recommendations that you can [find here](Oculus%20Performance%20Tips.md) if you are struggling to get the game to run well.**

 ## Accounts
 In terms of accounts you will need: